Giulio Andreotti: Background and attributes

 Andreotti, the youngest of three children, was born on 14 January 1919 in Rome.
 His father, who died when Giulio was two, was a primary school teacher from Segni, a small town in Lazio; after a few years his sister Elena also died.
 Andreotti attended the Liceo Torquato Tasso in Rome and graduated in law at the University of Rome, with a mark of 110/110.

 Andreotti showed some ferocity as a youth, once stubbing out a lit taper in the eye of another altar boy who was ridiculing him.
 His mother was described as not very affectionate.
 An aunt is said to have advised him to remember that few things in life are important and never to over-dramatise difficulties.
-As an adult, he was described as having a somewhat unusual demeanor for an Italian politician, being mild-mannered and unassuming.
+As an adult, he was described as having a somewhat unusual demeanour for an Italian politician, being mild-mannered and unassuming.
 Andreotti did not use his influence to advance his children to prominence, despite being widely considered the most powerful person in the country for decades.
 "See all, tolerate much, and correct one thing at a time" was a quote that emphasised what has been called his "art of the possible" view of politics.

 Andreotti was known for his discretion and retentive memory, and also a sense of humour, often placing things in perspective with a sardonic quip.
 Andreotti's personal support within the Christian Democrats was limited, but he could see where the mutual advantage for apparently conflicting interests lay and put himself at the centre of events as mediator.
 Though not a physically imposing man, Andreotti navigated political waters through conversational skill.